WalletScrutiny/WalletScrutinyCom/_hardware/pundixbob.md

 >
 > BOB is the first smartphone that is powered by blockchain tech allowing users to make calls, send messages, share files and browse the web without a centralized service provider.

-Other claims include that it uses the Function X OS, "a dual-mode open source OS running both Android 9.0 and Blockchain mode in parallel."
-Purportedly, the users will be able to switch between the traditional Android mode to Blockchain mode.
+Other claims include that it uses the Function X OS, "a dual-mode open-source OS running both Android 9.0 and Blockchain mode in parallel."
+Users would have been able to switch between the traditional Android mode to Blockchain mode.

-However the phone also requires a wifi connection or cellular network data to access "the decentralized ecosystem."
+The phone also requires a wifi connection or cellular network data to access "the decentralized ecosystem."

 > Once a wifi connection (or a cellular network data) is made, the Function X OS will be able to bypass all centralized service provider within its 'Blockchain" mode, offering users the ability to control their data.